 - Portugal – Lisbon, Porto, Madeira Island and Sintra

-Look at this insane castle in Sintra, Portugal
+Look at this colorful castle in Sintra, Portugal

-- Morocco – Marrakesh, Fez, Tangier, and Casablanca *Rock of Gibraltar
+- Morocco – Marrakesh, Fez, Essaouira, and Casablanca *Rock of Gibraltar

 - Germany – Berlin, Cologne,

-Munich, Hamburg, Bavaria, Frankfort, Heidelberg, Trier (to see the Burg Eltz Castle) and Saxony (Die Rakotzbrück/Devil’s Bridge)
+Munich, Leipzig, Bavaria, Frankfort, Heidelberg, Trier (to see the Burg Eltz Castle) and Saxony (Die Rakotzbrück/Devil’s Bridge)

 - Ireland – Dublin, Cork, maybe Giant’s Causeway in Bushmills (Northern Ireland)

-- England – London, Salisbury, Bristol, Brighton, Bath, Oxford and Cardiff
+- England – London, Salisbury, Bristol, Brighton, Bath, Oxford and the Cotswolds

 - Scotland – Edinburgh, Glasgow and the Lochs